zacky1972/ttgf0p2-PVTMonitorSuite/docs/info.md

 ## External hardware

 * An equipment to measure frequency.
-* An oscillator that generates exactly 50 MHz.
+* A device that generates a precise 50 MHz signal, such as a ceramic resonator.
 * An oscillator that generates the target clock.